facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/making-synchronous-requests.md

 ### Accessing unprotected resources

-Here is a hello world Facebook C# SDK example on accessing public Facebook data without the access token.
+Here is a hello world Facebook SDK for .NET example on accessing public Facebook data without the access token.

     var fb = new FacebookClient();
     dynamic result = fb.Get("4");